Witnessing or being in a life-threatening event, such as combat, natural disaster, car accident, sexual assault, or domestic violence, can cause PTSD.

-To help someone with PTSD, offer emotional support, learn about the condition, and encourage professional help.
+To help someone with PTSD, offer emotional support, learn about the condition, and encourage your friend to seek help.
 Be a patient and understanding listener, and let them know you're there when they're ready to talk.
 Encourage them to engage in activities they enjoy and to stay connected with family and friends.
 Remember, recovery is a process and it takes time.

 Mon | 09:00 am – 05:00 pm | |